-Criteria JORC Code explanation Commentary regression.
-Validation results by comparing global statistics between composited data and the estimated block, and locally through trend plots.
-DTM wireframes for the Inferred boundary were constructed using the above criteria and blocks located outside this boundary were not classified as Mineral Resources.
-Estimation domains which were assigned a gold value were also not classified.
-Classification was discussed with interpreting Geologists to ensure classification represents geological confidence as well as statistical confidence.
-Whether appropriate account has been taken of all relevant factors (ie relative confidence in tonnage/grade estimations, reliability of input data, confidence in continuity of geology and metal values, quality, quantity and distribution of the data.
-All relevant factors affecting classification have been considered.
+Criteria JORC Code explanation Commentary quality, quantity and distribution of the data.
 Whether the result appropriately reflects the Competent Person's view of the deposit.
-The MRE appropriately reflects the view of the Competent Persons.
+The MRE appropriately reflects the view of the Competent Person.
 Audits or reviews The results of any audits or reviews of Mineral Resource estimates.
-No audits and reviews have been completed on this MRE.
-Discussion of relative accuracy/ confidence Where appropriate a statement of the relative accuracy and confidence level in the Mineral Resource estimate The relative accuracy of the Mineral Resource Estimate is reflected in the reporting of the MRE in accordance with the guidelines of the 2012 JORC Code. using an approach or procedure deemed appropriate by the Competent Person.
+No external audits and reviews have been completed on this MRE. confidence and confidence level in the Mineral Resource estimate MRE in accordance with the guidelines of the 2012 The relative accuracy of the Mineral Resource Estimate is reflected in the reporting of the MRE in accordance with the guidelines of the 2012 JORC Code. using an approach or procedure deemed appropriate by the Competent Person.
 For example, the application of statistical or geostatistical procedures to quantify the relative accuracy of the resource within stated confidence limits, or, if such an approach is not deemed appropriate, a qualitative discussion of the factors that could affect the relative accuracy and confidence of the estimate.
-The classification of 100% of the Mineral Resources as Inferred is deemed appropriate by the CP as noted within the criteria used for the classification.
+The classification the Mineral Resources as Inferred and Indicated is deemed appropriate by the CP as noted within the criteria used for the classification.
 The statement should specify whether it relates to global or local estimates, and, if local, state the relevant tonnages, which should be relevant to technical and economic evaluation.
 Documentation should include assumptions made and the procedures used.
 The MRE constitutes a global resource estimate.

-Criteria JORC Code explanation Commentary These statements of relative accuracy and confidence of the estimate should be compared with production data, where available.
+These statements of relative accuracy and confidence of the estimate should be compared with production data, where available.
 Production data are not available.